All About My Mother: Plot

 On her way to the hospital, Rosa asks the taxi to stop at a park where she spots her father's dog, Sapic, and then her own father, who suffers from Alzheimer's.
 He does not recognize Rosa and asks for her age and height, but Sapic recognizes her.
-Rosa dies giving birth to her son, and Lola and Manuela finally reunite at Rosa's funeral.
-Lola (formerly known as Esteban), who is dying from AIDS, talks about how she always wanted a son, and Manuela tells her about their own Esteban and how he died in an accident.
-Manuela then adopts Esteban, Rosa's child, and stays with him at Rosa's parents' house.
+Rosa dies giving birth to a healthy boy; at her funeral, Manuela finally reunites with Lola.
+Lola (formerly known as Esteban) is dying from AIDS and talks about how she always wanted a son.
+Manuela tells her about their own son Esteban and his fatal accident.
+Manuela adopts Rosa's son, Esteban, caring for him at Rosa's parents' house.
 The father does not understand who Manuela is, and Rosa's mother introduces her as the new cook who is living there with her son.
-Rosa's father then asks Manuela about her age and height.

 Manuela introduces Esteban, Rosa's son, to Lola and gives her a picture of their own Esteban.
 Rosa's mother spots them from the street and confronts Manuela about letting strangers see the baby.
-Manuela tells her that Lola is Esteban's father, but Rosa's mother is appalled and says, "That is the monster that killed my daughter?!"
+Manuela tells her that Lola is Esteban's other parent, but Rosa's mother is appalled and blames Lola for causing Rosa's death, and fears that she will contract HIV from the baby.
+Deciding that she cannot live at Rosa's house any longer, Manuela flees back to Madrid with Esteban, and writes a letter to Huma and Agrado, apologizing once again for not saying goodbye like she did years before.

-Manuela flees back to Madrid with Esteban as she cannot continue to live at Rosa's house any longer.
-The grandmother is afraid that she will contract HIV from the baby.
-Manuela writes a letter to Huma and Agrado saying that she is leaving and apologizes once again for not saying goodbye like she did years before.
-Two years later, Manuela returns with Esteban to an AIDS convention.
-She tells Huma and Agrado, who now run a stage show together, that Esteban had been a miracle by becoming HIV-free.
-Manuela then says she is returning to stay with Esteban's grandparents.
-When Manuela asks Huma about Nina, Huma becomes melancholic and leaves.
-Agrado tells Manuela that Nina returned to her town, got married, and had a fat, ugly baby boy.
-Huma rejoins the conversation briefly before exiting the dressing room to go perform.
+Two years later, Manuela returns to Barcelona with Esteban, who has remained healthy and AIDS-free.
+At an AIDS convention, she meets up with Huma and Agrado, who now run a stage show together, and tells them that she is returning to stay with Esteban's grandparents.
+When Manuela asks about Nina, Agrado reveals that Nina broke up with Huma, returned to her town, got married, and now has a son of her own.